In March 2020, Northern Health began pausing research and evaluation activities, with some case-by-case exemptions.

 Approval process for research studies at Northern Health requires the following to proceed:

 - Research Ethics Approval given by Northern Health Review Committee

 - Northern Health Operational Approval

-- An approved NH Information Sharing Agreement (ISA), when the study requests disclosure of personal information (identifying or de-identified)
+- When the study requests disclosure of personal information (identifying or de-identified), an approved NH Information Sharing Agreement (ISA) is needed.

-Research ethics and operational approvals can be pursued simultaneously.
-Once the conditions for all necessary approvals are met, the Research Review Committee will issue the Northern Health Authorization Letter that will be emailed to the principal investigator and the Northern Health managers who provided operational approval for the research.
+Research ethics, operational, and other necessary approvals can be pursued simultaneously.
+Once the conditions for all necessary approvals are met, NH Research Ethics Board will issue the NH Authorization Letter to the principal investigator.
 Only after receiving the Northern Health Institutional Authorization Letter the study can commence.

 NH Research Process Map

 Northern Health logo use: Do not include the Northern Health logo on study materials unless the Principal Investigator’s primary appointment is with Northern Health.
 Northern Health staff or clinical residents who are undertaking research for academic purposes should only use the logo of their academic institution.
 If the research is funded by Northern Health the logo is permitted on research materials.